Harshal0410/quaint-pancake-6659/README.md

 ## Admin

-- Admin can add new course
+- Admin can add new car

-- Admin can view student details
+- Admin can view car list

-- Admin can view student details couser-wise
+- Admin can update car details

-- Admin can see all courses and update it
+- Admin can delete a car

-- Admin can delete a student
+## Customer

-## Student
+- Customer can signup and login

-- Student can signup and login
+- Customer can search car by(brand or model)

-- Student can see all courses
+- Customer can view car details

-- Student can register for a course
+- Customer can rent car

-- Student can update student details
+- Customer can see thier reservations